Bourne End Academy

 Bourne End Academy is a co-educational secondary school in Bourne End, Buckinghamshire, England.
 It is a secondary school which takes pupils from the age of 11 to 18.
 It is smaller than an average secondary school, with just over 800 pupils attending every year.

 History

-Previosuly known as The Wye Valley School, in September 1998 the school was awarded specialist school status as a Sports College and furthermore, in 2012, the school was awarded the status of a specialist Science College, by the Department for Education and Skills (DfES).
+Previously known as The Wye Valley School, in September 1998 the school was awarded specialist school status as a Sports College and furthermore, in 2012, the school was awarded the status of a specialist Science College, by the Department for Education and Skills (DfES).

-Bourne End Academy transferred to the multi-academy trust E-ACT on 1st September 2018.
+Bourne End Academy transferred to the multi-academy trust E-ACT on 1 September 2018.
 Pupils from E-ACT Burnham Park Academy, which was officially closed due to falling pupil numbers but E-ACT always had planned on merging the two schools, were offered the opportunity of transferring to Bourne End Academy.

 Facilities

 Bourne End Academy has a department for students on the autistic spectrum, the ARP (Additional Resources Provision) Department.